Microsoft says it provided AI to Israel for Gaza war but denies use to harm Palestinians

 "The company did not answer whether it or the outside firm it hired communicated or consulted with the Israeli military as part of its internal probe.
 It also did not respond to requests for additional details about the special assistance it provided to the Israeli military to recover hostages or the specific steps to safeguard the rights and privacy of Palestinians."

-"In its statement, the company also conceded that it 'does not have visibility into how customers use our software on their own servers or other devices.'
+"In its statement, the company also conceded that it "does not have visibility into how customers use our software on their own servers or other devices."
 The company added that it could not know how its products might be used through other commercial cloud providers."